 - Every time a new latke gets introduced into the pan, the temperature will drop slightly just because the ingredients are cooler.
 Resist the urge to crank the heat to compensate, it will all work itself out.

 - If oil does burn, turn off the heat and wipe it out (carefully) with a paper towel.
 Start over again.
+This is the only way to get a perfect latke.

 - Add more oil as needed, but give it time to heat before adding more latkes.
 Latkes brown best when they are introduced to hot oil, not tempid.